omarihab99/Art-Gallery-Customer/README.md

 The app is divided into multiple microservices which may be overcomplication but it's an opportunity for me for investigating this type of architectural pattern.

-The app is divided into 3 microservices and an API gateway which includes the necessary loggin, authentication, authorization and any other services that are independant of any microservice.
+The app is divided into 3 microservices and an API gateway which includes the necessary logging, authentication, authorization and any other services that are independant of any microservice.

 The following image illustrates this design: